2018 Central Arkansas Bears football team

 The 2018 Central Arkansas Bears football team represented the University of Central Arkansas in the 2018 NCAA Division I FCS football season.
 The Bears were led by first-year head coach Nathan Brown and played their home games at Estes Stadium.
 They were a member of the Southland Conference.
 They finished the season 6–5, 5–4 in Southland play to finish in a four-way tie for fourth place.

-Previous season

-The Bears finished the 2017 season 10–2, 9–0 in Southland play to be crowned Southland Conference champions.
-They received the Southland's automatic bid to the FCS Playoffs where they lost to New Hampshire in the second round.

-On December 7, head coach Steve Campbell resigned to become the head coach at South Alabama.
-He finished at Central Arkansas with a four-year record of 33–15.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Bears having 11 players selected.